jeffrom/logd/WORK.md

 - [ ] make consistency guarantees configurable. fast by default but also force disk flush before returning success if that's desired.
 - [ ] audit all panics: we should only panic when there's a fatal error.
+    - otherwise return all the way up to main
 - [ ] same protocol for file storage as network transfer simplifies the app and probably makes it easier to leverage sendfile without calling it directly
 - [ ] compression